Menstrual Cup FAQs

 Should I use a lubricant?

 Numerous factors can contribute to tampon discomfort and pain.
-You’re sticking a dry, rough, cotton pole into your vagina that’s designed to absorb fluid.
-Your Pixie Cup is completely made of soft, gentle silicone that is flexible and designed to bend and move with your body while staying upright to prevent spills.
+You’re sticking a dry, rough, cotton stick into your vagina that’s designed to absorb fluid.
+Your Pixie Cup is made of soft, gentle silicone that is flexible and designed to bend and move with your body while staying upright to prevent spills.

 If tampons hurt to insert, your Pixie Cup may be the answer to your period prayers!
+And as mentioned above, a little lube goes a long way in making insertion a breeze.

 What do I do if my cup moves up or falls down?